business dispute arbitration in Modena, Pennsylvania 19358

 On July 12, 1938, the arbiters issued a split but firm ruling: Milltown Lumber Co. would be restructured with Fletcher retaining 60% ownership and operational control, but Hargrave would be repaid $15,000—approximately half the loan amount plus accrued interest—within 18 months, secured by a lien on the mill property.
 Further, Fletcher was required to submit quarterly financial reports to Hargrave and appoint an independent accountant to oversee major expenditures.
 Both parties were prohibited from selling or transferring ownership without mutual agreement for three years.
 Though the decision fell short of total victory for either party, it was considered a pragmatic settlement that preserved the business and avoided protracted litigation during economically uncertain times.
 Aftermath

 The arbitration war left scars but also set a precedent in Modena for resolving business conflicts quickly and equitably.
-Milltown Lumber went on to slowly recover, eventually expanding under Fletcher’s stewardship by the early 1940s, thanks in part to wartime demand.
-For Hargrave, the ruling provided a buffer against total loss and demonstrated the value of arbitration as a tool for compromise amid personal and financial rivalries.
+Milltown Lumber went on to slowly recover, eventually expanding under Fletcher’s stewardship by the early 1940s, thanks in part to wartime demand. the claimant, the ruling provided a buffer against total loss and demonstrated the value of arbitration as a tool for compromise amid personal and financial rivalries.
 The 19358 case remains a remarkable story of grit, betrayal, and reconciliation in the annals of Pennsylvania’s small business history.

 Tracy